alban-read/M1-MICRO-FORTH/dumbint.md

 ### Incomprehension about Documentation

-I am stunned by the projects in GITHUB that have complex software and no documentation at all.
+I am stunned by projects in GITHUB that have complex software and no documentation

 Mine are simple projects,  with documentation, I guess you can't have everything.